microsoft/RTVS-docs/new_for_03.md

 ![](media/package_manager_installed.png)

 The default tab is the Installed Packages tab, which provides a list of all installed and loaded packages.
-If there is a a green dot next to a package, it indicates that the package is also loaded into your R session.
+If there is a green dot next to a package, it indicates that the package is also loaded into your R session.

 Installed packages can also be uninstalled by clicking on the red "x" to the